Characters: Avatar: The Last Airbender: The Fire Nation

 - Final Boss: He's the final enemy Aang faces, and the one he's been training the entire series to defeat.

 - Freudian Excuse: It's implied he was The Unfavorite to Azulon.
-The Search comic series gives another possible reason why Ozai is abusive to Zuko, he thinks Zuko is the love child of Ursa and her childhood friend Ikem after reading his wife's letter to Ikem.
+The Search comic series gives another possible reason why Ozai is abusive to Zuko: he wed Ursa as part of a eugenics experiment (partly explaining his complete dissociation with his family's well-being), and he thinks Zuko is the love child of Ursa and her childhood friend Ikem after reading his wife's letter to Ikem.
 It turns out that he knew all along that Zuko was his son and the reason he's abusive to Zuko was to punish Ursa for her lie.

 - A God Am I: He doesn't outright name himself a god, but the idea that he was just a step away from world domination during the Grand Finale certainly gave him delusions.